Nuraj250/Find-your-doc/README.md

 ![Chatbot Interface](static/images/Screenshot.png)

 ## What
-The "Find-your-doc" project aims to simplify the process of finding available doctors for patients.
-It addresses the challenge of manually searching for doctor availability by providing a web-based chatbot that delivers real-time information about doctors' schedules.
+"Find-your-doc" is a web-based chatbot application designed to provide real-time information about doctors' availability.
+It simplifies the process of finding an available doctor by interacting with users through a natural language interface.

 This project is a simple web-based chatbot application built using Flask, TensorFlow, and Material Design Lite.
 The chatbot responds to user inputs based on a pre-trained model.